jitchie/mini-projects/README.md

 # mini-projects

-mini builds to develop my skills
+## personal development

+Aim of this folder is to complete  tasks to further my own personal development.